redhat-developer/service-binding-operator/docs/User_Guide.md

 * A specific attribute in a `ConfigMap` referenced in the Kubernetes resource.

 As an example, if the Cockroachdb authors do not provide any binding metadata in the CRD, you, as an application author may annotate the CR/kubernetes resource that manages the backing service ( cockroach DB ).

-Please refer to the [documentation](docs/roadmap.md) to annotate objects for binding metadata.

 The backing service could be represented as any one of the following:
 * Custom Resources.